yousefalatari/ma1sd/docs/features/federation.md

 _matrix-identity._tcp.example.com.
 3600 IN SRV 10 0 443 matrix.example.com.
 ```

-The port must be HTTPS capable which is what you get in a regular setup with a reverse proxy from 443 to TCP 8090 of mxisd.
+The port must be HTTPS capable which is what you get in a regular setup with a reverse proxy from 443 to TCP 8090 of ma1sd.

 ## Outbound
 If you would like to disable outbound federation and isolate your identity server from the rest of the Matrix network,
-use the following mxisd configuration options:
+use the following ma1sd configuration options:
 ```yaml
 lookup:
   recursive: